Winnie-Weidow/Data_Course_ALLRED/README.md

 This is my third commit.
 Things are looking up for me.
 Fourth commit - totally gonna get the hang of this.
 Fifth commit.
 Doing this from memory so I can test myself.
 Cheerio.
+This is my 6th commit.
+My memory is slowly improving.
+I feel like I'm writing a jounal entry on a deserted island.